Ericktz/VitePath/FullNode_Walkthrough.md

 Save the edited file with `control+X` then `Y`

-## Part III - Starting the node for the first time
+## PART III - Starting the node for the first time
 ```
 ./bootstrap
 ```